 Player Ability

 Players’ abilities include pass success rate, duel ability and other abilities, among which we neglect other abilities because we do not have enough statistics both of Huskies and the opponents.
-As the two indexes are of nearly the same importance, they share the same importance ratio. has lead off an attackHowever, outstanding players should earn more weight in team formation because he made most of shots, probably change the result of the game.
+As the two indices are of nearly the same importance, they share the same importance ratio.
+However, good players should account for a larger proportion of the team, as he has more chance to lead off an attack, which may change the outcome of the game.
 For instance, among the players listed in Huskies’, player Huskies_F2 takes part in most of the attacks, result in his outstanding ability.

 Collaboration & Crucial Chain

 The dyadic and the triadic configurations play a significant role, also defined as crucial chain in teamwork and they have a huge effect on the outcome of a game.
-Appropriate cooperation can teamwork. bring into play the players’ abilities.
+Appropriate cooperation can motivate players so that they can reach their goals better and faster in teamwork.
 In other words, suitable chain can maximize players’ ability and performance in perfect unison, just like a “golden pair”.

 Tactics

-Different from local collaboration, a tactic is a strategy for the whole team to execute.
-Tactics controls the attack chain’s actions and moreover influence the flow of matchesa, results in outcome of a gamTactic can control the flow of a match, for instance, team can attack actively when fell behind and shrink defend when taken led and make their opponent at a loss.
+Different from local collaboration, a tactic is a strategy for the whole team.
+Tactics include the attack chain’s actions and moreover influence the flow of matches as well as the outcome of a game.
+Tactic can control the flow of a match, for instance, team can attack actively when fell behind and shrink defend when in the lead.
 Moreover, a team can use suitable tactics to earn more goal difference and get a better rank in the season.

 Flexibility

 We want to take Table 10 : Huskies same opponent data as the resource of team’s flexibility.
-When meeting an opponent, a teamthe second time team meets it should be more experienced.
-The better flexible a team is, the greater chance it has to win again or maintain tie or turn the tables.
+When meeting an opponent, a team will adopt a more targeted and effective strategy to deal with.
+The more flexible a team is, the greater chance it has to win again or maintain tie or turn the tables.
 The less flexible a team is, the greater chance it has to turn victory to defeat or tie.

-We also think that during one match, if the opponent always uses same tactics to attack, the ratio of successful defend should be higher because experienced.
+We also think that during one match, if the opponent always uses same tactics to attack, the ratio of successful defend should be higher because of the rich experience.
 But we fail to count it because it is hard to identify specific tactics.

 Mentality

 We consider Table 9 : Huskies side data to measure the ability to control mentality of one team.
 In soccer, the home advantage is very important.
-One team have more chance to win home than win side even facing same opponent, because the fans, environment and even judges.
+One team have more chance to win home than win side even facing same opponent, because of the fans, environment and even judges.
 So, with pressure from fighting away home, the better ability to control mentality a team has, the more chance it has to win away.

 Team Formation